FreeCAD/FPA/_programs/FOSDEM_travel_grants.md

 - The FPA seeks to provide financial assistance to FreeCAD community members traveling to events where they can meet other developers.
 - The FPA will only issue grants for the events listed below.
-- The FPA will issue grants up to a maximum of USD 600 per person and will spend a maximum of USD 6000 in total.
+- The FPA will issue grants up to a maximum of EUR 600 per person and will spend a maximum of EUR 6000 in total.
-- The grant amount is USD 600 or the price of your travel, whichever is lower.
+- The grant amount is EUR 600 or the price of your travel, whichever is lower.

 ## Events covered by this program

+* Open: FreeCAD North America meetup 2026 - to be announced
+* Closed: FOSDEM and FreeCAD day 2026 - 30 jan to 01 feb 2026 - USD 600 grants, up to max USD 6000
-* Open: FOSDEM and FreeCAD day 2025 - 28 jan to 02 feb 2025 - USD 600 grants, up to max USD 6000
+* Closed: FOSDEM and FreeCAD day 2025 - 28 jan to 02 feb 2025 - USD 600 grants, up to max USD 6000
 * Closed: [FOSDEM and FreeCAD day 2024](https://blog.freecad.org/2023/10/31/fosdem-freecad-day-and-hackathon-2024/) - 30 jan to 05 feb 2024 - USD 600 grants, up to max USD 6000
 * Closed: [Vancouver hackathon 2023](https://blog.freecad.org/2023/05/24/freecad-hackathon-11-13-august-2023/) - 11 to 15 aug 2023 - USD 500 grants, up to max USD 5000
 * Closed: [FOSDEM and FreeCAD day 2023](https://github.com/FreeCAD/FPA/issues/22) - 02 to 04 feb 2023.
 USD 500 grants, up to max USD 5000